StrandCC/Strand-Custom-Commands/Commands/One Word Searches/readme.md

 Commands with choice inputs are denoted as `?command [input1/input2]`

 ## Commands
-`?bing` - Uses the bing search engine to search the specified query and then outputs the result in an embedded message.
+`?bing [query]` - Uses the bing search engine to search the specified query and then outputs the result in an embedded message.
-`?dict` - Uses the wiktionary search engine to search the specified query and then outputs the result in an embedded message.
+`?dict [query]` - Uses the wiktionary search engine to search the specified query and then outputs the result in an embedded message.
-`?gsearch` - Uses the google search engine to search the specified query and then outputs the result in an embedded message.
+`?gsearch [query]` - Uses the google search engine to search the specified query and then outputs the result in an embedded message.
-`?wiki` - Uses the wikipedia search engine to search the specified query and then outputs the result in an embedded message.
+`?wiki [query]` - Uses the wikipedia search engine to search the specified query and then outputs the result in an embedded message.
-`?youtube` - Uses the wikipedia search engine to search the specified query and then outputs the result in an embedded message.
+`?youtube [query]` - Uses the wikipedia search engine to search the specified query and then outputs the result in an embedded message.

 ### Note
 Due to the way search engines work, only one worded queries can be searched.